Flat scarlet mite (Cenopalpus pulcher (Canestini & Fanzago))

 Populations have been increasing in apple orchards in recent years and damaging populations have developed in some orchards in the fruit growing areas in the UK so monitoring is important.

-- Tebufenpyrad (Masai) is less effective giving perhaps about 50% control.
-Both fenpyroximate and tebufenpyrad are much less harmful to the orchard predatory mite Typhlodromus pyri.
+- Tebufenpyrad (Masai) is only partially effective giving perhaps about 50% control.
+Tebufenpyrad is less harmful to the orchard predatory mite Typhlodromus pyri than some acaricides.

 - The efficacy of clofentezine (Apollo) has not been investigated but it is probable that if it has any effect, it will only control eggs and possibly young stages of flat scarlet mite.